Liam-gosnell/Milestonefour/README.md

 While developing thsi system I came across many bugs/problems along the way.
 The first problem that I encountered was correcting the 'for loop' on the portfolio section of the page as the images and information from the json files were not showing.
 I fixed that after some testing with different variable names and different views.
 Another bug i came across was the header image on mobile, It would work perfectly , even when deployed to heroku but then once tested on a mobile device it would not show.
-To fix this is changed the image to a smallier image of itself and it finally worked on all devices.
+I have tried to fix this problem but havent found the right solution yet.

-At the moment of deployment there is one bug on tablet sized devices, the hamburger menu will not dropdown to display the main-mav.
+At the moment of deployment there is a one bug on tablet sized devices, the hamburger menu will not dropdown to display the main-mav.
 I plan to fix this bug once my project has been corrected.

 ## CSS